 Anyone who works with food in a restaurant or other facility needs a card.
 This includes cooks, servers, dishwashers, espresso stand workers, caregivers, grocery stockers and more.
 If you have any question about whether you need a card, please contact the Environmental Health Division.

 How soon do I need to get a Food Worker Card?

 Washington State law requires that anyone who works in a restaurant or other food service facility must obtain a Food Worker card within 14 days of beginning employment.
-In order to help food workers meet this regulation, Environmental Health offers walk-in classes in Port Angeles, Sequim and Forks or you may take the class online.
+The food worker must have documentation of current job site food worker training.

 How do I prepare for the class and exam?

 You may pick up a booklet called Food Safety is Everybody´s Business at the Clallam County Environmental Health counter in the courthouse prior to taking the class.
 This booklet is the food and beverage workers' manual, and is yours to keep for future reference.
 It covers food safety basics to help you understand the class and prepare for the test.
 We have booklets available in English, Spanish, Chinese, Korean, Punjabi, Vietnamese and Russian.

 The Washington State Department of Health has also put this manual on the web.
 It is available online in English, Spanish, Chinese, Punjabi, Korean, Russian, and Vietnamese.